kayartaya-vinod/2019_07_SAPIENT_BOOTCAMP/JavaWorkspace/Assignments/Readme.md

 The method should throw a custom exception **InvalidDateException**, in case if the input does not represent a valid year/month combination, and **InvalidInputException** in case if the input is not in the expected YYYY-MM format.

+---

+### Assignment 20

+Create a menu driven application to manage product catalog.
+When the application is run, it should display the following menu options:

+1. List all products
+1. Search a product by id
+1. Search products by name
+1. Search products by price range
+1. List out-of-stock products
+1. List products that are on pending orders
+1. List products that are no longer sold
+1. Add a new product
+1. Edit product details
+1. Exit